Transforming Journalism by Moving and Mobilizing Readers

 I wasn’t always a fan of Nicholas Kristof’s columns in The New York Times.
 I’d found them at times simplistic — seeming to reduce the dramas of entire nations to individual stories of despair and/or hope.
 But I’ve discovered that there is an art and science to this approach.
 It was fascinating — and quite inspiring — to sit down and get inside his head on all of this.

-Nicholas Kristof has lived on four, and reported on six continents, including spending formative years based in China and Japan, before he took his place on the Op-Ed pages of the Times in the cathartic year of 2001.
-And as he tells us, he soon realized that opining, however brilliantly, left him preaching to the choir.
+Nicholas Kristof has lived on four, and reported on six, continents, including spending formative years based in China and Japan, before he took his place on the Op-Ed pages of the Times in the cathartic year of 2001.
+And as he tells us in the audio above, he soon realized that opining, however brilliantly, left him preaching to the choir.
 People who already shared his perspective would cheer him on; those who didn’t would not take in what he had to say.
 The true power of his editorial platform, he realized, was its capacity to bring lesser-publicized events and ideas into the light.

 And so he started reading research on brain science and the biological basis for compassion, to explore what makes the difference between moral paralysis and compassionate mobilization.
 We are hard-wired as humans, it seems, to respond powerfully to a single individual’s story and face.
 But add a second face, and that response diminishes.
 Add facts, and multiply that story by hundreds or millions, and empathy withers altogether.